-Vehicles usually depreciate like a rock, AND you pay to own them through maintenance costs, insurance, tags, and potentially even interest payments (if purchased on debt).
+Vehicles usually depreciate like a rock, AND you must pay to own them through maintenance costs, insurance, tags, and potentially even interest payments (if purchased on debt).

-Here are a few suggestions to help ensure your vehicles are not hindering your wealth-building journey.
+Ensure your vehicles are not hindering your wealth-building journey.

 In the Market for a New Vehicle?